fberkemeier/Notch-Delta-Coupling/README.md

 In order to correctly reproduce the simulations presented throughout the thesis, we suggest using Interactive Epithelium (IEp) in parallel with the 'MainCode.nb' notebook, since some of the plots are only achievable after data storage from simulations in IEp.
 When needed, a message in light blue will prompt the user to run a specific model in IEp, which needs to be loaded first.
 In order to load models in IEp, simply load the text files in \InteractiveEpithelium\Models corresponding to the different figures ('Model[Figure_label].txt').

 For accurate performance, we recommend running each code section in the order that they are presented in 'MainCode.nb'.
-Furthermore, you may quit Kernel between Chapters.
 Figures that did not require any computation are not shown here.
 Note that some results are averaged over multiple simulations.

 To run IEp open the notebook 'iEpithelium v1.0.0.nb' with Mathematica and scroll down to the 'iEpithelium' cell (in green).
 Evaluate this cell (Shift+Enter) and the remaining cells will be evaluated (click 'Yes' on the popup window).
 IEp was developed in Mathematica 13.0.1, so it is recommended that the same version is used.